 I’ve witnessed firsthand the complacency that sets in amongst many public sector employees who do the least amount of work possible in order to collect their paycheque every two weeks until they finally reach that magic number where they can retire and receive their gold-plated pension.

 Is that any way to live your life?
 If complacency is setting in after just 5 or 10 years with the same organization, how in the world are you going to make it for 25+ years?
-Young workers definitely have to consider this when choosing their long term career.
+Young workers definitely have to consider this when choosing their long-term careers.

 Leaving The Pension Plan Before Retirement